brian-dawn/leaf/README.md

 ## Usage (docker)

+If you want to use a prebuilt image all you need to do is run:

+    cat blogpost.md | docker run -i briandawn/leaf > blogpost.html

-First build the docker image, you only need to do this once.
-If you want to change the footer or the css you'll need to re-run it though:
+If you want to customize the footer or css first build the docker image, you only need to do this once.

     docker build -t leaf .